pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### index.html.erb

-- Used to redirect the user to the login page and redirect the user to their roles homepage.
+- Used to redirect the user to the login page and redirect the user to their respective homepage.

 ### la

 #### index.html.erb

-- Show countdown to the next appointment (if have one)
+- Show countdown to the next appointment (if it exists)
 - LA's detailed information
 - Table that LA can accept the appointment and view more information about the request
 - Accepted Appointment List: Can view detailed information about the request and cancel the request